 Yes.
-ObservePoint supports a variety of different browser agents and devices.
+ObservePoint supports a variety of browser agents and devices.

 Start with some baseline audits to get an idea of what your data quality challenges are.
 Once you’ve done that, you can make a plan to measure, improve, and protect your data using our data quality management platform and processes.

-Account: This is the SiteCatalyst reportsuite, Google Analtyics profile, Webtrends DCSID, etc. – within ObservePoint we call them accounts.
+Account: This is the SiteCatalyst report suite, Google Analytics profile, Webtrends DCSID, etc. – within ObservePoint we call them accounts.

 Category: ObservePoint’s classification of the kind of tag listed.
-Categories include, analytics, advertising, tag management, video, voice of consumer, split testing, ecommerce and lead tracking.
-For a complete list of all tag we support please visit our supported tag vendors.
+Categories include analytics, advertising, tag management, video, voice of consumer, split testing, eCommerce and lead tracking.
+For a complete list of all tags we support please visit our supported tag vendors.